 Mission Statement

-Our mission is to improve the lives of people suffering from OCD and related disorders through excellence in patient care, research, and training/education.
-Our ultimate goal is remission and recovery from OCD and related disorders.
-In line with our mission, our clinical research program provides comprehensive evaluation and evidence-based treatment for patients, offers guidance and support for their loved ones, and conducts cutting-edge research to advance our knowledge of the causes, consequences and treatments of these disorders.
-We are dedicated to educating mental health professionals and trainees, families, and the general public to improve access and quality of care for those who suffer.
+In line with our mission, our clinical research program provides comprehensive evaluation and evidence-based treatment for patients, collaborates directly with those with lived experience to learn from their perspectives, offers guidance and support for loved ones, and conducts cutting-edge research to advance our knowledge of the causes, consequences, and treatments of these disorders.
+We are also dedicated to educating mental health professionals and trainees, families, and the general public about OCD and related disorders, with the goal of improving access and quality of care for all individuals who suffer from these conditions.